mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 In addition, this animation technique requires the need for manual interpolation of the values we might want to animate.
-This can be difficult for complex values like color or clipPath, yet also gives opportunity to do different kinds of interpolation than what the browser does by default, which can be especially relevant for non-trivial values like a color space.
+This can be difficult for complex values like `color` or `clipPath`, yet also gives opportunity to do different kinds of interpolation than what the browser does by default, which can be especially relevant for non-trivial values like a color space.